ehealthsuisse/EPR-by-example/files/PDQ.md

 # Overview

-Primary systems may use this transaction to search for patients which are already registred in the community, either because the patient opended the Swiss EPR in the community or because the patient opended the Swiss EPR in a remote community and was already registered by annother primary system to store documents.
+Primary systems may use this transaction to search for patients which are already registered in the community, either because the patient opened the Swiss EPR in the community or because the patient opened the Swiss EPR in a remote community and was already registered by another primary system to store documents.
 In the Swiss EPR the **[IHE PDQV3](https://profiles.ihe.net/ITI/TF/Volume1/ch-24.html)** profile and transactions shall be used to search for patients by demographic data.